Yobuligo/ServiceProvider.TypeScript/README.md

 # service-provider.typescript
-A dependency injection implementation for TypeScript by using a service provider / service locator.
+A dependency injection implementation in TypeScript by using a service provider / service locator.

 ## Installation
 Install the service provider via: